 From your Patient Participation Group (PPG)

 You can make a difference to the Practice too!
 To get involved or find out more about the work and how the PPG assists the practice and you, the patient, see the Academy Medical Centre PPG page.
-Notes of our meetings are also available there, to give you a real flavour of what we are doing.
+Notes of our meetings are also available to give you a real flavour of what we're doing.